 NYC Condos vs. Co-ops: A Guide for Buyers

 Navigating NYC, especially in the Manhattan real estate market often involves choosing between two primary options: condos and co-ops.
 While both offer unique advantages, their differences can significantly impact your buying experience.
 Understanding key aspects, with the right preparation and the assistance of an experienced real estate agent, will help you navigate the process successfully and with confidence.
-Here’s a breakdown of the key differences between NYC condos and co-ops.
+Here’s a breakdown of a few key differences between NYC condos and co-ops.

 1. What is a CO-OP?